cjacker/opensource-toolchain-fpga/README.md

 **Demo codes**

-Save below codes to 'gate.v':
+Save below codes to 'and_gate.v':

 ```
-//gate.v -- and gate
+//and_gate.v -- and gate
 module and_gate(
     input d1,
     input d2,